 Avoid “Spammy” Words

 Stay away from using any words we all associate with spam emails.
 Words like “sale”, “discount”, “coupon”, “free”, “limited time offer” and even “reminder” are overused and even if they don’t trigger a spam filter and actually make it to your reader’s inbox, chances are high they’ll get ignored.

 Instead, start by using the emails you’re saving in your swipe file and then go back and see what subject lines got the best open rates.
 Try to analyze why they worked well for your market.
 Not everything will work well in every niche.
 Find the types of subject lines that get your readers to open your emails and tweak from there.

 While personalizing emails with someone’s first name has been overused in some markets, it still works well for many of us.
 Give it try and see if it works for you.
 Don’t overdo it, but use it when you really need them to open the email.

 Depending on what data you collect when your readers sign up, you can personalize other things like their location for example.
 Seeing the name of your state or even city in an email subject line is sure to get your attention.

 Pique Their Curiosity

 The idea here is simple.
-You want them to click and open the email to find out what the you’re talking about or how the story ends.
+You want them to click and open the email to find out what you’re talking about or how the story ends.
 I talk about this a little more on using foreshadowing in email subject lines to create anticipation among subscribers in another post.